umd-lib/alephrx/docs/README.md

 The end user's point of entry to the system is the request submission screen, titled "RxWeb Form".
 On this screen, the user fills out a new request and submits it to the system.
-Once the request is submitted and validated, the system creates a new record in the database.
-Then the system takes the user to an email notification confirmation screen.
+Once the request is submitted and validated, the system takes the user to an email notification confirmation screen.

 On the email notification confirmation screen, the user can select additional email addresses to send notifications to.
 The notification email is *always*